 He also knew many London gangsters and most of the Great Train Robbery criminals.

 Who was the man behind the camera?
-Step forward Dennis Potter who now lives in retirement in Eastney.
+Step forward Norman Potter who now lives in retirement in Eastney.

 I talked to Norman about his career and some of the good and bad scenes he and his camera had recorded.
 Norman was born in Malta in 1932 to a naval family, Norman returned to England with his mother and sister to live on the Isle of Wight.
 His grandparents Joshua and Nancy had both worked at Osborne House for Queen Victoria as chef and ladies maid.